Yule Log Cake (Bûche de Noël)

 4. Add the sour cream, melted butter and vanilla extract and whisk together until well combined.

-5. Add the dry ingredients and gently whisk together until well combined, then set aside.
+5. Add the dry ingredient mixture (previously set aside) to the wet ingredient mixture and gently whisk together until well combined, then set aside.

 6. Add the egg whites to a large mixer bowl and whip on high speed until stiff peaks form.